-For questions about fiscal notes, please contact Robert Buschman.
+For questions about fiscal notes, please contact FRC associate director Robert Buschman.

 Resources for Legislators

-In additional to state fiscal notes, the Fiscal Research Center produces additional publications that legislators and their staff may find useful.
+In additional to state fiscal notes, the Fiscal Research Center regularly produces other publications that legislators and their staff may find useful.

 - Georgia Taxes: Summary of Major State and Local Government Taxes